Association in Java is a relationship between two separate classes that are independent of one another. It represents a Has-A relationship.

 Types of Association in Java

-There are two combinations of association possible in Java that are as follows:
+There are two combinations of association possible in Java:

 - Aggregation